estavadormir/flyimg-local/README.md

 # Flyimg Docker Compose Setup
-This repository provides a Docker Compose configuration for deploying Flyimg with Docker.
-Flyimg is an image processing service that can resize, crop, and cache images.
+This repository provides a Docker Compose configuration for deploying [Flyimg](https://github.com/flyimg/flyimg) with Docker.

 # Configuration
 FLYIMG_SOURCE_TYPE: Set to local to use local storage.